 The coldest months are from June to August.
 During this time, the temperature will be around 14/15, with a minimum of 6.

-Most rain falls between June and August, with December to February being the driest months.
+The most rain falls between June and August, with December to February being the driest months.

 See the detailed 7-day forecast at the Bureau of Meteorology.